ChackDan/PStemp/Add-AzureRmServiceFabricNodeType.md

 ```

 ### -WhatIf
-Shows what would happen if the cmdlet runs.
-The cmdlet is not run.
+Shows what would happen if the cmdlet runs or not.

 ```yaml
 Type: SwitchParameter